teaglu/configure/README.md

 ### smbtrack://{host}/{token}

 This creates a configuration based on SMBTrack managed configurations.
-The {host} variable is the hostname of your SMBTrack installation.
+The {host} variable is the hostname of your SMBTrack installation, and the {token} variable is the direct access token created in the SMBTrack application.

+If the `pollTime` local parameter is set, it is used as an integer number of seconds specifying how often to re-query the configuration endpoint.
 If the polltime is omitted 15 seconds is used as the default.

 ### debug://{path}

 This creates a configuration based on reading a static file.
 The path is the absolute or relative path to the configuration file.
-The format may be either "json" or "yaml" and defaults based on the file extension.
+If the format is not specified by using the `format` local parameter, then the library will try to guess based on file extension.
+If there is no file extension or the extension is not `json`, `yaml`, or `yml` then JSON will be assumed.
 The file will be checked every 15 seconds for changes.

 ### http:// and https://

 Using a full URL starting with "http" or "https" will create a configuration based on reading from a remote webserver.
-The configuration will be polled every 300 seconds.
+The configuration will be polled every 300 seconds (5 minutes).

 ## Secrets Manager Factory